Marie Louise, Duchess of Parma: Duchess of Parma

 Marie Louise departed for Parma on 7 March 1816, accompanied by Neipperg.
 She entered the duchy on 18 April.
 She wrote to her father: "People welcomed me with such enthusiasm that I had tears in my eyes."
 She largely left the running of day-to-day affairs to Neipperg, who received instructions from Metternich.
 In December 1816, Marie Louise removed the incumbent Grand Chamberlain (prime minister) and installed Neipperg.

-She and Neipperg had three children:
+She and Neipperg had four children: